atomi/atomi.github.io/content/computers/changing-cursor-color-in-gnome-terminal-and-tmux.markdown

 date: "2016-01-30"
 ---

-If you need to change the cursor color of your terminal you can use the following command:
+If you need to change the cursor color of your gnome-terminal you can use the following command:

 ```bash
 echo -ne "\e]12;orange\a"